IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 from IPython import embed; embed()
 ```

-in the line above the one where test code fails or where you want to simply investiagte code:
+on the line above the one where test code fails or where you want to simply investigate code:

 ```python
 def test_minting_unicode_asset_name(